chessplayur/CyberOps/README.md

 ---

 ## Team & Attribution
-Developed as a cybersecurity training platform for the modern era.
+Developed as a cybersecurity training platform for the modern era during the 2026 Cipherhacks Competetion.

----

-## License
-MIT License - See LICENSE file for details.